 What is Power?

 We can define power as the rate of doing work, it is the work done in unit time.
 The SI unit of power is Watt (W) which is joules per second (J/s).
-Sometimes the power of motor vehicles and other machines are given in terms of Horsepower (hp) which is approximately equal to 745.7 watts.
+Sometimes the power of motor vehicles and other machines is given in terms of Horsepower (hp), which is approximately equal to 745.7 watts.

 We can define average power as the total energy consumed divided by the total time taken.
 In simple language, we can say that average power is the average amount of work done or energy converted per unit of time.

 Power is defined as the rate at which work is done upon an object.
 Power is a time-based quantity.
 Which is related to how fast a job is done.
 The formula for power is mentioned below.

 Power = Work / time

 P = W / t